 Willadeene became an author, publishing Smoky Mountain Memories: Stories from the Hearts of the Parton Family, which tells stories of the Parton family upbringing.
 She also wrote a cookbook, All-Day Singing & Dinner on the Ground.

 Younger sister Freida starting out singing back up for Dolly and even performed as a punk rock singer in the 1980s.
-She opened a wedding chapel and is an ordained minister, so if you've ever dreamed of having Dolly Parton officiate your wedding, it sounds like this is the next best thing.
+She opened a wedding chapel and is an ordained minister.

 Robert Lee, David, and Coy Parton